 But we know little about their dynamics -- like the volume, duration and timing of high-water events that enables them to survive.
 There have been studies of trees and other plant life in floodplain forests.
 And there have been other studies of elevational profiles and flow modeling.
 But there have been no studies that combine the two in a comprehensive way.

 That's where the Conservancy's study comes in.
-Over the next two years Christian Marks and his crew will be lead an ambitious field study of floodplain forests throughout the entire Connecticut River watershed, looking at the effects of flow and elevation on trees and other flora.
+Christian Marks and his crew are leading an ambitious field study of floodplain forests throughout the entire Connecticut River watershed, looking at the effects of flow and elevation on trees and other flora.

 The study itself is part of the Sustainable Rivers Project, a partnership of the Conservancy and the U.S. Army Corps of Engineers, which owns and operates 14 dams in the Connecticut River basin.
 The Army Corps' mandate is flood-control, and both partners' top priority is keeping people and property safe from the effects of floods.